lf-edge/ekuiper/docs/en_US/operation/config/configuration_file.md

 **Note: only the official released debian based docker images support these operations**

+## Rule configurations

+Configure the default properties of the rule option.
+All the configuration can be overridden in rule level.
+Check [rule options](../../rules/overview.md#options) for detail.

 ## Sink configurations

 Configure the default properties of sink, currently mainly used to configure [cache policy](../../rules/sinks/overview.md#Caching).
 The same configuration options are available at the rules level to override these default configurations.